The Intriguing Role of Horses in Snake Antivenom Production

 Possible Risks and Side Effects

-Antivenom is a potentially life-saving therapy, but because it contains foreign proteins, usually obtained from horses or other animals, it can occasionally cause negative responses.
-The following are some common side effects:
+Antivenom is a critical, potentially life-saving treatment, but because it contains foreign proteins—typically derived from horses or other animals—it can sometimes trigger adverse reactions.
+Common side effects include:

-Fever and Chills: Soon after receiving antivenom, some people may experience mild to moderate fever, shivering, or chills.
+• Fever and chills: Shortly after administration, some individuals may experience mild to moderate fever, shivering, or chills.

-The immune system's response to the foreign antibodies causes symptoms such as fever, joint discomfort, a rash, and edema.
+• Serum sickness: This delayed reaction can occur days to weeks after treatment.
+The immune system’s response to the foreign antibodies may cause fever, joint pain, rash, and swelling.

 The Future of Antivenom Production